andy1413/FSShareCenter/README.md

 ## Demo

 Build the project and run, you will find this is a good custom shareCenter.
-Detail add operation please refer Docments
+Detail add operation please refer Docments,Docments please download to view.

 ## Usage
 #### FSShareCenter